anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 Without a routeable IPv6 address, the Pledge (P) cannot exchange IPv6/UDP/DTLS traffic with the Registrar (R), over multiple hops in the network.

-Furthermore, the Pledge may not be able to discover the IP address of the Registrar over multiple hops to initiate a DTLS connection and perform authentication.
+Furthermore, the Pledge may not even be able to discover the IP address of the Registrar over multiple hops to initiate a DTLS connection and perform authentication.

-To overcome the problems with non-routability of DTLS packets and/or discovery of the destination address of the Registrar, the constrained Join Proxy is introduced.
+To overcome the problems with non-routability of DTLS packets and the discovery of the destination address of the Registrar, the constrained Join Proxy is introduced.
-This constrained Join Proxy functionality is also (auto) configured into all authenticated devices in the network which may act as a constrained Join Proxy for Pledges.
+This constrained Join Proxy functionality is also (auto) configured into all authenticated devices in the network which may act as a constrained Join Proxy for
+Pledges.

 The constrained Join Proxy allows for routing of the packets from the Pledge using IP routing to the intended Registrar.
 An authenticated constrained Join Proxy can discover the routable IP address of the Registrar over multiple hops.
 The following {{jr-spec}} specifies the two constrained Join Proxy modes.
 A comparison is presented in {{jr-comp}}.

 When a mesh network is set up, it consists of a Registrar and a set of connected pledges.
 No constrained Join Proxies are present.
 Only some of these pledges may be neighbors of the Registrar.
 Others would need for their traffic to be routed across one or more enrolled devices to reach the Registrar.

 The desired state of the installation is a network with a Registrar and all Pledges becoming enrolled devices.
 Some of these enrolled devices can act as constrained Join Proxies.
 Pledges can only employ link-local communication until they are enrolled.
 A Pledge will regularly try to discover a constrained Join Proxy or a Registrar with link-local discovery requests.
 The Pledges which are neighbors of the Registrar will discover the Registrar and be enrolled following the constrained BRSKI protocol.
 An enrolled device can act as constrained Join Proxy.
 The Pledges which are not a neighbor of the Registrar will eventually discover a constrained Join Proxy and follow the constrained BRSKI protocol to be enrolled.
 While this goes on, more and more constrained Join Proxies with a larger hop distance to the Registrar will emerge.
 The network should be configured such that at the end of the enrollment process, all pledges have discovered a neighboring constrained Join Proxy or the Registrar, and all Pledges are enrolled.

 The constrained Join Proxy is as a packet-by-packet proxy for UDP packets between Pledge and Registrar.
-The constrained BRSKI protocol between Pledge and Registrar described in
-{{I-D.ietf-anima-constrained-voucher}} which this Join Proxy supports uses UDP messages with DTLS payload, but the Join Proxy as described here is unaware of this payload.
+The constrained BRSKI protocol between Pledge and Registrar described in {{I-D.ietf-anima-constrained-voucher}} which this Join Proxy supports uses UDP messages with DTLS payload, but the Join Proxy as described here is unaware of this payload.
 It can therefore potentially also work for other UDP based protocols as long as they are agnostic to (or can be made to work with) the change of IP header by the constrained Join Proxy.

 In both Stateless and Stateful mode, the Join Proxy needs to be configured with or dynamically discover a Registrar to perform its service.
 This specification does not discuss how a constrained Join Proxy selects a Registrar when it discovers 2 or more.

 # constrained Join Proxy specification {#jr-spec}